aws-solutions-library-samples/osml-tile-server/README.md

 * **/src**: This is the Python implementation of this application.
 * **/test**: Unit tests have been implemented using [pytest](https://docs.pytest.org).
-* **/scripts**: Utility scripts that are not part of the main application frequently used in development / testing.
-* **/docs**: Contains Sphinx Doc configuration which is used to generate documentation for this package
+* **/doc**: Contains Sphinx Doc configuration which is used to generate documentation for this package
+* **/load-test**: Contains sample [Locust](https://locust.io) configuration files which is used to run load test against the Tile Server

+### Documentation

+* **APIs**: You can find API documentation for the OSML Tile Server hosted on our [GitHub project page](https://aws-solutions-library-samples.github.io/osml-tile-server/).
+Keep in mind that the `Try it out` button functionality does not work in Github project page.
+  * Alternatively, if you are working from the source code running docker build, you can find the latest API documentation by booting up the Tile Server by visiting http://0.0.0.0:8080/latest/docs or http://0.0.0.0:8080/latest/redoc.
+With this approach, you can use `Try it out` functionality.

 ### Prerequisites